-Briefing Status
+Briefi ng Status

 Your briefing is being prepared:

-A PDF version of this briefing will be available to view or download from your Pilot History for up to 45 days.
+to vie version of this briefing will be available v or download from your Pilot History to 45 days.

 a.
 NextGen Web Briefing Menu

 When a Web Briefing is selected, the NextGen briefing window supports two sets of navigation controls: a dropdown selection menu and a popout navigation menu on the left side of the window.
 The NextGen briefing window appears with navigation menu open.